albertan017/LLM4Decompile/README.md

 | llm4decompile-6.7b-uo   | 🤗 [HF Link](https://huggingface.co/arise-sustech/llm4decompile-6.7b-uo)  | 6.7B | **21.9%**   | Note 2 |

-Note 1: The NSP model is trained with assembly code, the average re-executability is arond 0.17.
+Note 1: The NSP model is trained with assembly code, the average re-executability is around 0.17.

-Note 2: The unified optimization (UO) model is trained without prior knowledge of the optimization levels (O0~O3), the average re-executability is arond 0.21.
+Note 2: The unified optimization (UO) model is trained without prior knowledge of the optimization levels (O0~O3), the average re-executability is around 0.21.
 The pre-processing of UO model is slightly different (no prior knowledge of the On), please check the [model page](https://huggingface.co/arise-sustech/llm4decompile-6.7b-uo#3-how-to-use).

 ## Quick Start